Spaceghost/hyperboot/readme.markdown

 # usage

 ```
-hyperboot release HTMLFILE { -m MESSAGE, -v VERSION }
+hyperboot release HTMLFILE { -n NAME, -m MESSAGE, -v VERSION }

-  Create a release from HTMLFILE, a self-contained html payload.
+  Create a release for an application called NAME from HTMLFILE, a
+  self-contained html payload.
 All of HTMLFILE's assets should be inlined.

   Set a VERSION and optionally a MESSAGE for the release.
   These will be visible to the user along with the hash in the user
   interface.

+  On success, prints the HASH of this release to stdout.

+hyperboot unrelease HASH

+  Remove a release.
+Note: clients will still keep all releases they have ever
+  downloaded.
+Use this feature for local debugging only or to save disk space.

+  This feature will not unpublish.
+There is no way to really unpublish.

 hyperboot server { -p PORT }